info442-spr22/g-team/Testing-Plan.md

 - After signed-in, save artwork to personal gallery (on the “saved” pop up), expect to see a share button on pop-up window with social media icons
   - Expect to be redirected to different social media platform in accordance to the icon selected
   - Pressing the Twitter icon, expect to be redirected to Twitter.
 An image of the artwork will be attached to the tweet
   - Pressing the Instagram icon, expect to be redirected to Instagram.
-Users can then choose to use that image either as a post, story, or message.
+Users can then choose to use that image either as a post or story.

 ## Defect Management